Nisarg-Sheth/crosslayerdse/EXAMPLE.md

         1) Reference to every constraint containing a positive coefficient of the variables
         2) Reference to every constraint containing a negative coefficient of the variables Update the objective values of constraints by adding the coefficient of all negative variables.
     These two steps help us treat all the coefficient as positive variables and all the instances with negative coefficients as the not of the variable.

 Recursive step :
+Repeat untill all variables are assigned
-  1)Assign the variable with the highest priority still not assigned the value from the decision strategy 2)
+  1) Assign the variable with the highest priority still not assigned the value from the decision strategy
+  2) Check this assignment for implications and conflicts
+  3) Assign implications the implied value, check for conflicts again
+  4) If no conflits, recurse to step 1.
+  5) If returned value from recursion is false or if conflicts exist, move to step 6, else return with assigned values
+  6) Flip value, repeat step 1 to 4.
+  7) If returned value from recursion is false or if conflicts exist, return false, else return with assigned values
 ```

 1)Input: Constraints, decision strategy